kaushav07/bookleaf-api/README.md

 ## Final Note

-The goal of this assignment was to write clean, readable, and maintainable code that follows the provided requirements closely.
+The goal of this assignment was to write clean, readable and maintainable code that follows the provided requirements closely.
 The implementation focuses on correctness and clarity rather than unnecessary complexity.

 ---